vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/integrating_landed_costs.rst

 Integrating additional costs to products (landed costs)
 =======================================================

-The landed cost feature in Odoo allows the user to include additional costs (shipment, insurance, customs duties, etc.) into the cost of the product.
+The landed cost feature in Leansoft allows the user to include additional costs (shipment, insurance, customs duties, etc.) into the cost of the product.

 Configuration
 =============

 First, go to :menuselection:`Inventory --> Configuration --> Settings --> Valuation` and activate
 the :guilabel:`Landed Costs` feature.
-Odoo also gives the option to set a :guilabel:`Default Journal` in which the landed costs accounting entries will be recorded.
+Leansoft also gives the option to set a :guilabel:`Default Journal` in which the landed costs accounting entries will be recorded.

 .. image:: integrating_landed_costs/landed-costs-setting.png